bharathikannann/digit-recognition/README.md

 </center>

-## Tensorflowjs - Webcam
+## 4. Tensorflowjs - Webcam

-- We need to train the model in the browser by taking input pictures from the webcam as training data.
+- We need to train the model in the browser by taking sign pictures as input from the webcam as training data.
 - Then we can use our model to classify for new inputs.

 Video demo - [link](https://github.com/bharathikannan1311/digit-recognition/blob/master/Tensorflowjs%20-%20Webcam/Demo/demo.mp4)